 04 Nov How I survived in Malawi for 2 days with just $1!
+From bathing in Lake Malawi to sleeping in the great outdoors.

-This blog post is not a post about trying to travel on the cheap.
-Malawi is the poorest country in the world and before we even run out of money it was my friends and I that invited our Malawian friends for dinners, to my birthday party, we got them beers when we went out for partying, we supported the local business by buying their handcraft and also came back to Kande Beach with presents to say thank you for helping us out while we didn´t have money.
+Please note: This blog post is not a post about trying to travel on the cheap.
+Malawi is the poorest country in the world and before we even run out of money it was my friends and I that invited our Malawian friends for dinners, to my birthday party, we got them beers when we went out on the town, we supported the local business by buying their handcraft and also came back to Kande Beach with presents to say thank you for helping us out while we didn´t have money.
 So please don´t get me wrong.
 I just wanted to point out the generosity of the Malawians but it is not my intentions to motivate travelers to abuse the locals.

 Recently, I found a post of a travel blogger about: How to travel Hawaii on $40 a day.
 That post reminded me on my trip to Malawi, where I survived with $1 for about 2 days.
 As this was an unique and unforgettable experience at the same time, I wanted to share my story with you.